ChaosTheChaotic/Adiman/PLUGINS.md

 }
 ```
 #### Other notes
-- Every host function returns a Result enum and every plugin returns a Result enum too
+- Every host function returns a Result enum which can be safely unwrapped (only the top Result enum may be unwrapped) and every plugin returns a Result enum too
 - You can handle errors in communication using the `?` operator to return an error from the plugin
 - Plugin functions returns are ignored, the app just checks for errors